dev-hydrogen/island/README.md

 Island++
 ---
 Client-side utility mod for [MCC Island](https://mcchampionship.com/island/).
-Fork of [Trident](https://github.com/pe3ep/Trident) adding a lot of extra features and additions, especially to fishing
+Fork of [Trident](https://github.com/pe3ep/Trident) adding a lot of extra features and additions, especially to fishing. **DO NOT USE ALONGSIDE TRIDENT, they will clash**

 Join the discord! [https://discord.gg/EyvNtSKbT6](https://discord.gg/EyvNtSKbT6)